EmmanuelInyang/AltSchool-Second-Semester-Assignments/14-07-2023/bash-script-assignment.md

       ```
       **Output:** a was initially true.

 **File Test Operator:** These operators are used to test a particular property of a file.

    **-b operator:** This operator checks whether a file is a block special file or not.
 It returns true if the file is a block special file otherwise false.
+      if [ -b "$block_device" ]; then
+         echo "The file $block_device is a block special file."
+      else
+         echo "The file $block_device is not a block special file."
+      fi

    **-c operator:** This operator checks whether a file is a character special file or not.
 It returns true if it is a character special file otherwise false.
+      if [ -c "$device_file" ]; then
+         echo "The file $device_file is a character special file."
+      else
+         echo "The file $device_file is not a character special file."
+      fi

    **-d operator:** This operator checks if the given directory exists or not.
 If it exists then the operator returns true otherwise false.
+      if [ -d "$directory" ]; then
+         echo "The directory $directory exists."
+      else
+         echo "The directory $directory does not exist."
+      fi

    **-e operator:** This operator checks whether the given file exists or not.
 If it exits this operator returns true otherwise false.
       if [ -e $FileName ]
        then
           echo File Exist
        else
           echo File does not exist
        fi

    **-r operator:** This operator checks whether the given file has read access or not.
 If it has read access then it returns true otherwise false.
       if [ -r $FileName ]
       then
          echo The given file has read access.
       else
          echo The given file does not have read access.
       fi

    **-w operator:** This operator checks whether the given file has write access or not.
 If it has been written then it returns true otherwise false.
       if [ -w $FileName ]
       then
          echo The given file has write access.
       else
          echo The given file does not have write access.
       fi

    **-x operator:** This operator checks whether the given file has executed access or not.
 If it has execute access then it returns true otherwise false.
       if [ -x $FileName ]
       then
          echo The given file has to execute access.
       else
          echo The given file does not have execute access.
       fi

    **-s operator:** This operator checks the size of the given file.
 If the size of the given file is greater than 0 then it returns true otherwise it is false.
       if [ -s $FileName ]
       then
          echo The given file is not empty.
       else
          echo The given file is empty.
       fi